 Aung San Suu Kyi’s party, the National League for Democracy (NLD), has won a landslide victory in Myanmar’s first freely-contested election in 25 years, winning the needed two-thirds of the vote enabling it to nominate the country’s new President.
 Though she herself is barred from that role because she has foreign family members, Suu Kyi has made it clear that she will be heavily involved in running the government, saying that she will be the “de facto” President.
 She will have to negotiate very carefully with the military, however, which holds 25% of the seats in Parliament.

-Her new government, likely to be announced in February, will inherit many pressing issues—not only working with the nation’s minorities, including the Rohingya Muslims, but also with ethnic groups that are majority Christian, including the Kachin and Chin, and some that have a sizeable Christian population, such as the Karen.
+Her new government, likely to be announced in February, will inherit many pressing issues—not only working with the nation’s minorities, including the A primarily Muslim ethnic group, who live in the Buddhist dominated Myanmar.
+More Muslims, but also with ethnic groups that are majority Christian, including the Kachin and Chin, and some that have a sizeable Christian population, such as the Karen.

 The current military government has had a continued campaign of oppression against ethnic minorities.
 Operation World calls Myanmar, “a deeply fractured nation on a political and especially ethnic level.”
 The conflict zones span thousands of miles along the country’s borders.
 Some of the world’s longest-running civil wars rage on in this nation.
 These tumultuous borderlands are where the majority of Burma’s Christians live.